Contact Us for a Free Consultation (213) 542-0979

 • how much loss was involved,

-There are also a host of other factors that would obviously be dependent on what type of embezzlement case you have:
+There are also a host of other factors that would be dependent on what type of embezzlement case you have:

 • what was your position?